ellenhp/MIDI-Floppies/README.md

 This project allows users to control floppy drives with a MIDI keyboard.
 It supports an arbitrary number of floppy drives and is easily customizable to meet the needs of different users.
 MIDI connected to UART 1 instead of UART 0 on Arduino Mega?
 Not a problem.
 Wiring your floppies in your own special way?
 Not a problem.
 Just change the appropriate lines of the hardware_defs.h file in either case.
 No need to reverse-engineer the code.

-Currently, standalone use or use with a computer is not possible, however these features will likely be added to enable users to use this project as a simpler and cleaner alternative to Moppy.
+Currently the easiest way to use it with a computer is to send MIDI commands over the Arduino's built-in serial interface.
+Programs like Hairless MIDI<->Serial Bridge make this easy.
+To do this, change the baud rate in hardware_defs.h to something standard that the Arduino's FTDI chip can handle.
+I used 38400 because it's easy to remember and slightly faster than the default MIDI baud rate, then configure Hairless MIDI<->Serial Bridge according to the instructions for your platform.

 Dependencies
 ============